autismdrive/autismdrive/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests
+If we had unit tests, you would run
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+But we just have e2e tests on the front end at this time.

 ## Running end-to-end tests
 Make sure you have the database, backend, and frontend all running.